needle-mirror/com.unity.xr.arfoundation/Documentation~/migration-guide-5-x.md

 ### Adapting an existing project

 The breaking change here is mostly package dependency.
 In previous versions, `ARFoundation` package was dependent on `ARSubsytems` package.
 This dependency is now removed.
-This means previous apps which has AR Subsystems package as a explicit dependency can now replace it with AR Foundation package.
+This means previous apps which have AR Subsystems package as an explicit dependency can now replace it with AR Foundation package.

 To make the transition easier, we are still publishing an empty `ARSubsystems` package with dependency on `ARFoundation`.
 This will ensure that the project which has an explicit dependency on `ARSubsystems` package continues to work as expected.